icescentral/COVID19-Lab-Results/README.md

 CONTACT
 -------

-Please email Branson Chen [branson.chen@ices.on.ca] for any questions about the COVID19_processing script, Kinwah Fung [kinwah.fung@ices.on.ca] and Hannah Chung [hannah.chung@ices.on.ca] for any questions about the COVID19_rollup script, and Mahmoud Azimaee [mahmoud.azimaee@ices.on.ca] for any other inquiries.
+Please email Branson Chen [branson.chen@ices.on.ca] for any questions about the COVID19_processing script, Kinwah Fung [kinwah.fung@ices.on.ca] and Hannah Chung [hannah.chung@ices.on.ca] for any questions about the COVID19_rollup script, Sina Brar [sina.brar@ices.on.ca] for any questions about the COVID19_voc_processing script, and Mahmoud Azimaee [mahmoud.azimaee@ices.on.ca] for any other inquiries.

 ACKNOWLEDGEMENTS
 ----------------